VACOTechSprint/ambient-transcription/README.md

 # VA AI Tech Sprint 4 - Provider Burnout Solution

+## Update 2024-02-05:
+I failed to submit the requirements before the Gate 1 deadline last Friday.
+Since late entries are not considered, we are effectively done with this project.
+We're going to leave this repo available for the time being for posterity, but do not plan on maintaining it.

+---

 Welcome to the project management repository for our VA AI Tech Sprint 4 challenge entry, where we aim to tackle provider burnout through innovative AI-powered solutions.
 This README provides an overview of our project, instructions for contributors, and resources for our collaborators.

 ## About the Project